labex-labs/labex-cheatsheets/docs/cheatsheets/en/docker.md

 <BaseQuiz id="dockerfile-1" correct="B">
   <template #question>
-    What is the purpose of the `FROM` instruction in a Dockerfile?
+    What is the purpose of the <code>FROM</code> instruction in a Dockerfile?
   </template>

   <BaseQuizOption value="A">It copies files from the host to the container</BaseQuizOption>